 - Authoring legislation requiring all maritime port security grants to be distributed according to “the risks and vulnerabilities of ports and the proximity of ports to critical infrastructure or urban or sensitive areas.”

 - Successfully fighting to ensure New Jersey’s high threat, high density areas, including large portions of the 11th Congressional District, receive their fair share of security funding under DHS’s Urban Area Security Initiative (UASI).

 - Introducing legislation to include New Jersey’s Task Force One – a team of very specialized, highly trained, well equipped responders – as part of FEMA’s National Urban Search and Rescue system.
-I have written to Secretary Napolitano multiple times to continue to urge DHS’ support.
+I have written to the Secretary of Homeland Security multiple times to continue to urge DHS’ support.

 - Fighting for more grants to support our county and municipal law enforcement, EMS and fire fighters.

 - Supporting the United States Coast Guard.

-- Working with our hospitals- Chilton Memorial Hospital, Morristown Memorial Hospital, St. Clare’s Health System, and St. Barnabas Health Care System as well as the Lyons and East Orange Veterans Center to assure that those facilities have what they need in case of a regional or homeland emergency.
+- Working with our hospitals- Chilton Memorial Hospital, Morristown Memorial Hospital, St. Joseph's Hospital, St. Clare’s Health System, and St. Barnabas Health Care System as well as the Lyons and East Orange Veterans Center to assure that those facilities have what they need in case of a regional or homeland emergency.

 - I recognize that our first responders are our first line of defense and I support them strongly, monitoring their preparations and staying in contact following disasters such as Superstorm Sandy, Hurricane Irene and 2011’s Halloween snowstorm.